-4. Meal delivery services.
+4. Cut out meal delivery services.

-Yes, these meal subscription boxes are fun, but you are paying for the convenience of them.
+Yes, these meal subscription boxes are fun, but you are paying a lot for the convenience of them.
 Instead, find similar recipes online and buy the ingredients yourself.
 This is a great way to try new meals without paying the hefty box subscription fees.
 Or check your local grocery store for meal boxes.
 Many have them now and it allows you to pick up a prepped meal when you are really crunched for time without having to have a regular subscription.
 If you want to cook from scratch without meal boxes, here are tips for finding time to meal prep at home.

-5. Cut back on electricity usage.
+6. Cut back on electricity and natural gas usage.

-6. Cut back on water usage.
+7. Cut back on water usage.

+We are starting to hear of areas that are charging a fine for using too much water.
+Hopefully, you are not impacted, but whether you are or not, you can save money by reducing your water usage.
 Place a timer in the bathroom for showers and make sure all leaks are fixed.
 Wash clothing and dishes only when you have a full load.
 These are simple fixes that are sure to reflect on your water bill.
 Here are 5 ways to conserve water.

-8. Newspaper and magazine delivery.
+9. Stop newspaper and magazine delivery.

-9. Paper products.
+10. Paper products.

 Going paperless is an easy way to cut back household expenses.
 Try letting go of household paper products like paper towels, plastic baggies, and napkins.
 By using cloth and reusable versions you can not only reduce waste but save money too.
 Here are 7 ways to use fewer paper products.

-11. Unused Memberships and Subscriptions
+12. Cancel unused Memberships and Subscriptions

 Do you have memberships or subscriptions that you aren’t using?
 Have you forgotten about the cost because they are on autopay?
 Cancel those unused items now. $19.99 a month may not seem like much, and since it is on autopay, you might not even think about it, but that adds up to $239.88 a year.
 Several unused memberships or subscription services can quickly add up to over a thousand dollars of wasted money each year.